 Study of the structure and function of human anatomy, including the neuroendocrine, integumentary, musculoskeletal, digestive, urinary, reproductive, respiratory, and circulatory systems.
 Content may be either integrated or specialized.
 Three lecture hours, four laboratory hours per week.
-Credit: 4 semester hours

 Prerequisite: College ready in Reading and Writing, Biology 1406 or 1413, or approval of Chairperson